-- Go to the bathroom to prevent sleep interruption.
+- Go to the bathroom prior to retiring to help prevent sleep interruption.

 - Physical activity results in a cognitive boost that lasts up to 3 hours afterwards.
 Finish PT at least 3 hours before lights out.

 - Read or listen to relaxing music instead of watching TV, computer or other electronics.
-Turn off, cover up, or better yet, remove electronics that will disrupt or interfere with your sleep.
+Turn off, cover up, or better yet, remove from the bedroom those electronics that will disrupt or interfere with your sleep.

 - Use soft foam ear plugs or a fan to block sounds.
 Use a sleep mask or blackout curtains to block light